geisterfurz007/JavaRoomStockComments/README.md

 3. Click on "Raw"
 4. Tampermonkey/Greasemonkey should open up and give you the option to install the extension
 5. _(Optional)_ If you have SO-chat open, reload the page

+## Notes

+This userscript was written and is tested with Tampermonkey 4.6.5709.
+If you are using Greasemonkey, please leave feedback :)